Jojo5673/VolunteerMe/README.md

 # VolunteerMe
 Web platform that connects volunteers with organizations, communities and individuals who need help.
-The platform makes it easy for people to discover opportunities near them that match their skills and interests, sign up instantly, and track their impact
+The platform makes it easy for people to discover opportunities near them that match their skills and interests, sign up instantly, and track their impact.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).